ArmchairDevelopers/KyberModManager/README.md

 |           Hosting Page            | <img src="https://img.reax.at/ZHiyAxskfVdq/direct"> |
 |       Mod Profile Edit Page       | <img src="https://img.reax.at/yYrXdNUyVKK9/direct"> |
 |       Settings                    | <img src="https://img.reax.at/Y16h0N2Y8LDc/direct"> |

-## Questions

-### How does the automatic mod download work?

-The Mod Manager opens NexusMods in the background during the login process.
-If you successfully logged in, it saves the cookies.
-If you now want to download mods, it opens the browser again (with the saved cookies) and clicks on the "Download" button on the mod page.

 ## For developers: How to modify the Mod Manager